John Foxx: Withdrawal from the music scene (1985)

 After In Mysterious Ways, Foxx temporarily left his career in pop music.
 He sold his recording studio and returned to his earlier career as a graphic artist, working under his real name of Dennis Leigh.
-Examples of this work include the book covers of Salman Rushdie's The Moor's Last Sigh, Jeanette Winterson's Sexing the Cherry, Anthony Burgess' A Dead Man in Deptford, and several books in the Arden Shakespeare series.
+Examples of this work include the book covers of Salman Rushdie's The Moor's Last Sigh, Jeanette Winterson's Sexing the Cherry, Anthony Burgess's A Dead Man in Deptford, and several books in the Arden Shakespeare series.

 Foxx began to find inspiration in the underground house and acid music scenes in Detroit and London.
-With Nation 12 in the early 1990s, Foxx released two 12-inch singles, "Remember" and "Electrofear".
+With Nation 12 in the early 1990s, Foxx released two 12-inch singles, "Remember" (released 23 April 1990) and "Electrofear" (released 2 September 1991).

 The first was a collaboration with Tim Simenon, best known for his Bomb the Bass project.
 The group also wrote the music for the Bitmap Brothers computer games Speedball 2 (1990) and Gods (1991, "Into the Wonderful").
 He also worked with LFO and made the music video for their eponymous debut single.
-Around this time, Foxx also taught on the Graphic Arts & Design degree course at Leeds Metropolitan University.
+Around this time, Foxx also taught on the Graphic Arts and Design degree course at Leeds Metropolitan University.